-My research interests include studying global earthquakes and the structure of Earth's crust and mantle using seismic techniques.
-Much of my previous work has focused on areas of active deformation and volcanism in eastern and western Africa, as well as the structure of stable cratons in southern Africa, and subduction zone processes in the southwestern Pacific.
+My research interests include studying earthquake characteristics and studying the structure of Earth's crust and mantle using seismic waves created by earthquakes.
+Much of my published works focus on areas of active deformation and volcanism in eastern and western Africa, as well as the structure of stable cratons in southern Africa.

-, and studies of seismicity in the northeastern US.
+, imaging subduction near Fiji and Tonga, and characterization of seismicity in the New York.
 I am also interested in working with students to investigate the shallow structure and geologic history of the central New York area.

 O’Donnell, J. P., A. Adams, A. A. Nyblade, G. D. Mulibo*, and F. Tugume* (2013), The uppermost mantle shear wave velocity structure of eastern Africa from Rayleigh wave tomography: constraints of rift evolution, Geophysical Journal International, Vol. 194, iss.
 2, 961-978.